 There is a range of great activities to keep the entire family entertained at Couran Cove.
 For those that love the water, you can spend your days swimming, fishing, surfing, kayaking and SUPing.
 Out of the water, there are some beautiful walking and bike tracks to explore.
 There is also plenty of opportunities to spot local wildlife too.

 A lovely place to go for a relaxing weekend surrounded by a gorgeous landscape is Lake Moogerah.
-Located around an hour and a half drive from the city this is perfect for a Brisbane weekend getaway.
+Located around an hour and a half drive from the city, this is perfect for a Brisbane weekend getaway.

-Surfers Paradise is one of those places that’s perfect whether you’re your looking for family weekend road trips from Brisbane or even a girls weekend Brisbane getaway.
-It’s ideal for those that like to in the centre of it all because in Surfers Paradise you’ve got it all – a great beach, loads of fun attractions and great restaurants and cafes.
+Surfers Paradise is one of those places that’s perfect whether you’re looking for family weekend road trips from Brisbane or even a girls weekend Brisbane getaway.
+It’s ideal for those that like to be in the centre of it all because in Surfers Paradise you’ve got it all – a great beach, loads of fun attractions and great restaurants and cafes.

-During the warmer months, you can spend your days swimming at the beach, or visiting tourist attractions such as Ripley’s Believe it or not, climb the Q1 SkyPoint, play putt putt golf, go to Time Zone, take a ride on the Aquaduck or cruise around the Gold Coast canals.
+During the warmer months, you can spend your days swimming at the beach or visiting tourist attractions such as Ripley’s Believe it or not, climb the Q1 SkyPoint, play putt putt golf, go to Time Zone, take a ride on the Aquaduck or cruise around the Gold Coast canals.

 There are also heaps of different options in terms of accommodation in Surfers Paradise.
-There are some great family self contained accommodation options as well as fancy hotel suites.
+There is some great family self contained accommodation options as well as fancy hotel suites.
 We like staying at the Novotel or the Paradise Resort is also a firm favourite for families thanks to its impressive facilities for kids.